zeenix/gps-share/README.md

 gps-share can autodetect the device to use if it's already mounted as a serial port but it assumes a baudrate of 38400.
 You can manually set the device node to use by passing the device node path as argument and set the baudrate using the '-b' commandline option.
+For example for the TomTom Wireless GPS MkII device, you'll nee to set the baudrate to 115200.

-Pass '--help' for a full list of supported options.
+Pass '--help' for a full list of supported commandline options.

 ## Supported operating systems